SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     }

 The values of expressions your code can branch on is very flexible.
-For instance, in addition to the values of scalar types, such as ``Int`` and ``Char``, your code can branch on the values of any type, including floating point numbers, strings, tuples, instances of custom classes, and optionals.
+For instance, in addition to the values of scalar types, such as integers and characters, your code can branch on the values of any type, including floating point numbers, strings, tuples, instances of custom classes, and optionals.
-The value of a control expression can even be pattern-matched to the value of a case in an enumeration and checked for inclusion in a specified range of values.
+The value of the *control expression* can even be pattern-matched to the value of a case in an enumeration and checked for inclusion in a specified range of values.
 For examples of how to use these various types of values in switch statements, see “Switch” in the :doc:`../LanguageGuide/ControlFlow` chapter of the :doc:`../LanguageGuide/index`.

-A switch case may optionally contain a **guard expression**, which is introduced by the keyword ``where`` followed by an expression.
+A switch case may optionally contain a *guard expression*, which is introduced by the keyword ``where`` followed by an expression.
 Guard expressions are used to provide an additional condition before a case is considered matched to the control expression.
-If a guard expression is present, the block of code within the relevant case is executed only if the value of the control expression matches one of the patterns of the case and the guard expression evaluates to ``true``.
+If a guard expression is present, the statements within the relevant case are executed only if the value of the *control expression* matches one of the patterns of the case and the guard expression evaluates to ``true``.
 For instance, a control expression matches the case in the example below only if it is a tuple that contains two elements of the same value, such as ``(1, 1)``. ::